jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

   (a) he or she is not employed or engaged primarily to do work of a kind specified in subsection (1)(a), (b), or (c), but performs that work incidentally to the principal work he or she performs; or
   (b) he or she does the work specified in section 18(b) and no other work of a kind specified in subsection (1)(a), (b), or (c).

-### 20 Governor-General may by Order in Council exclude persons from definition of property guard employee, personal guard employee, and crowd controller employee
+### 20 Governor-General may by Order in Council exclude persons from definition of repossession employee, property guard employee, personal guard employee, and crowd controller employee
-(1) The Governor-General may, by Order in Council, made on the recommendation of the Minister, declare that certain persons or classes of persons are not any one of the classes of responsible employee described in sections 17, 18, and 19—
+(1) The Governor-General may, by Order in Council, made on the recommendation of the Minister, declare that certain persons or classes of persons are not any one of the classes of responsible employee described in sections 16A, 17, 18, and 19—
-  (a) by reason only of the fact that they do anything described in the order; or (b) if they do anything described in section 17, 18, or 19, as the case may be, only in the circumstances described in the order; or
+  (a) by reason only of the fact that they do anything described in the order; or (b) if they do anything described in section 16A, 17, 18, or 19, as the case may be, only in the circumstances described in the order; or
   (c) for the purpose of their work at a specified event or type of event provided that conditions specified in the order are complied with.
 (2) The Minister must not make a recommendation under subsection (1) unless the Minister— (a) has consulted the persons or organisations that, in the opinion of the Minister, have an interest in the proposed declaration and is satisfied that there is no material benefit to be gained by requiring the persons concerned to hold certificates of approval; or